 For those who want to make their relationship work following an affair, here are a few truths about cheating that may help rebuild that partnership.

-Truths That Can Help Save Your Relationship After An Affair
+Truths To Help Save Your Relationship After An Affair

 - Many People Who Cheat Have Happy Marriages – Cheating is often not a sign that a partner is unhappy in his or her relationship and looking to get out.
-However, a study from Rutgers University found that 56 percent of men who had affairs were happy in their marriages, while 34 percent of women who cheated were satisfied in their relationships.
+However, a study from Rutgers University found that 58 percent of men who’ve had affairs reported to be happier in their marriages, while 38 percent of women who had cheated were more satisfied in their current relationships.
 People in happy marriages cheat because something is missing from those marriages that they fear they can’t get from their spouse.
 After many years of marriage, and often after the arrival of children, sex and romance often drop to a minimum, leading some partners to miss the excitement and passion.
 If these things can be rekindled in a relationship, it may survive and even become stronger following an affair.